jint-method/jint-methodology/docs/implementation-guidelines.md

 After the DOM state changes to soft loading, all lazy-loaded stylesheets should be loaded.
 Once all lazy stylesheets have loaded the DOM state should change from soft loading to idling and any loading animations should be hidden/stopped.

 Stylesheets hidden behind a user interaction should be lazy-loaded when the interaction occurs.

+## Communication

+Use a modified version of the [Actor Model](https://www.brianstorti.com/the-actor-model/) where all Actors have at least one inbox.
+Not all Web Components and Controllers are Actors.
+Web Components and Controllers do not have to be Actors to send a message to an Actor.

 ## Ideal JINT Loading Strategy